Katherine Hall Katherine Hall

 DETAILS OF THE TABERNACLE ALTAR + COURTYARD

-God gives specific instructions for building the tabernacle and details all of the items in and around it, including an altar and a courtyard.
-God cares about all things, from the big picture to the smallest of intricacies.
+God gives specific instructions for the altar, the courtyard surrounding the tabernacle, and the oil for the lamp that would burn continually.
+These details show that God cares about everything, from the big picture to the smallest intricacies.

 Read More